moonpiedumplings/moonpiedumplings.github.io/playground/ape-experiments/index.md

 * <https://github.com/uutils/coreutils>
 * <https://packages.debian.org/sid/busybox-static>
 * <https://busybox.net/FAQ.html> — looks like busybox releases are already staticly linked, but they mostly focus on Linux releases
 * <https://github.com/ahgamut/superconfigure/releases/> — this is cosmo.
 I would prefer a single binary though, for simplicity, rather than seperate staticly compiled coreutils which is what this is.
+But, if in a pinch, it makes a good replacement for a broken coreutil.

 ## Toolpacks